 - A valid passport for at least 3 months beyond the return date is a mandatory condition.

 - The proof of civil status, such as marriage certificate, death certificate of spouse or birth certificate of children can be solicited.

 - The proof of accommodation for your stay in France is required, alongside proof of personal funds for living in this country.

 In the case of foreigners who accepted a job in France, additional documents are solicited by the French authorities, like the employment contract, the Certificate of Income Tax, a letter from the employer, and the bank statements for the past 6 months.
 The same thing is available for sole traders in France, with the mention that they must provide the business license.
-A short-stay visa for France is available for 90 days, foreigners having the possibility of switching this type of visa for a longer stay in the country.

 For most foreign nationals, the goal is to obtain a residence permit in France that will be renewed.
 If you need complete details about France immigration process, please feel free to talk to our experts.